London International Development Centre Migration Leadership Team

 Life on the Move Film

-Life on the Move showcases the important research themes and creative partnerships emerging from the London International Development Centre Migration Leadership Team (LIDC-MLT).
+Life on the Move is an award-winning film showcasing the important research themes and creative partnerships emerging from the London International Development Centre Migration Leadership Team (LIDC-MLT).
 The film's purpose is to explore how researchers can collaborate with artists in innovative ways to generate new kinds of knowledge and engage wider audiences in debates about complex social and economic issues.

 This stop-motion animation explores the complex reasons behind migration, showcasing research from the Horn of Africa as a case study.
 The film brings to life a multitude of migrant experiences, exploring the personal, social and economic reasons why people move across borders.
 It illustrates how complex research findings can be disseminated in a clear and accessible style suitable for many public audiences.
 Visualising internal and external migration routes, it disrupts mainstream media coverage of migration as a problem, presenting a more holistic narrative.